Grand National Odds 2021

 How are the Grand National betting odds for each horse decided?

-The Grand National ante post odds for 2020 became available as soon as the 2019 race was finished.
+The Grand National ante post odds for 2021 became available as soon as the 2020 race was cancelled.
 It goes without saying that not all horses on the market are going to appear in the race.
-When a lot of money is placed on one horse who is considered to be a favourite, then the operators need to make his Grand National betting odds 2020 shorter.
+When a lot of money is placed on one horse who is considered to be a favourite, then the operators need to make his Grand National betting odds 2021 shorter.
 The opposite applies, as well.
 When there are not a lot of bets placed on a certain horse, then his odds increase as a consequence.
 This is how bookmakers try to attract potential bettors to wager with them.